-From basic to elaborate, there's a sewing machine for practically every need
+From basic to elaborate, there's a sewing machine for every need

-With so much else to keep us busy -- video games, endless texting with friends and family, and the explosion of adorable cat videos to search for and enjoy -- it may surprise you to find that sewing and crafting are more popular than ever.
-There are thousands of sewing machines on the market, some costing less than $100, and others topping out at an eye-popping $13,000 -- enough to buy a great used car (or a very cheap new one).
-Fortunately, most people don't need to spend anywhere near that much -- even if they can -- to get a great sewing machine that will do just about anything they need it to and make sewing and crafting pleasant and problem-free.
+With so much else to keep us busy -- video games, endless texting with friends and family, and the internet putting the world of entertainment at our feet -- it may surprise you to find that sewing and crafting are more popular than ever.
+To indulge that interest, there are thousands of sewing machines on the market, from simple to extremely fancy.
+The good news is that most people can get a terrific machine for $150 or less that will do just about anything they need it to and make sewing and crafting pleasant and problem-free.

 What makes a great sewing machine?
 For starters, good tension is critical.
 Tension controls the stitch quality and consistency.
 Having a thread or stitches that bunch, snarl, or break, is a giant headache and makes sewing much more difficult than it needs to be.
 It also can ruin fabrics and projects, which wastes your money.
 In our research on sewing machines, we read many stories of people who tried to take up sewing, thought it was just too difficult so gave it up, then went back to it later with a better machine and found it was their machine that was the problem, not them.